- Graduate Destinations Survey (2013-2015)

 As you might expect, the more prestigious universities perform better.
 Graduate salaries are higher and more graduates go on to further study.
 Universities such as Melbourne Uni, UWA and Adelaide Uni are at the top of the pay rankings.

 - Our analysis shows that some “average” universities beat many of the prestigious ones in terms of getting graduates into jobs.

 - Online universities (e.g. CDU, USQ) generally do well in terms of graduate outcomes.
-However, it should be noted that that they benefit from having high percentages of working and/or mature students.
+They benefit from having high percentages of working and/or mature students.

 The table shows the salary, employment and study rates of first-time university graduates some months after completing their degrees.
-Observed salaries been adjusted for unemployment, and the potential earning power of students doing further study, and high employment rates among online students.
+Observed salaries been adjusted for unemployment, the potential earning power of students doing further study, and high employment rates among online students.

 Graduate Salaries by Subject

 The above table shows indicative salaries by subject for students who recently graduated.